 Transaction Codes Explained

-The SEC defines a list of transaction codes that appear on Form 4.
+The SEC defines a list of one and two letter transaction codes that appear on Form 4.
 Most readers only need to recognize five or six of them.
-The rest are context for tax events, plan administration, or conversions.
+The rest are context for tax events, plan administration, conversions, and gifts.
+This page covers every code you are likely to see in the Blue Collar Picks feed, with a plain-English verdict on whether it usually matters.

 The five codes that matter most